 We aim to have good and informative relationships with all our parents.
-If a child is experiencing difficulties, parents will be informed either at parents' meetings (autumn and spring terms) or during informal meetings to discuss the child's progress.
+If a child is experiencing difficulties, parents will be informed either at parents' meetings (Autumn and Spring terms) or during informal meetings to discuss the child's progress.

-All children who have been identified with a special educational need will have a school support plan.
-Individual learning targets are agreed between the family and teacher and then reviewed each half term.
-Parents are provided with copies of the targets.
+All children who have been identified with a special educational need will have a one-page profile and school support plan.
+Individual learning targets are agreed between the family and teacher and then reviewed each term at meetings with the class teacher and SENDCo.